PeerRaiser/PeerRaiser/README.txt

 1. A user's fundraising page

 == Changelog ==

+= 1.0.7 =
+* If only one campaign is available, that campaign is now pre-selected on donation page
+* Exclude test donations when getting total donations
+* Fix filter peerraiser_donor_updated_{$key} not firing properly

 = 1.0.6 =
 * Fix issue with Step 1 not showing check mark when account connected